louisg1337/food-deserts/README.md

   - These predicitons can be made using an optimization strategy through adding weights via a heuristic function.
 We can determine that heuristic function from different factors, such as food access, median income, population density, and transportation availability.

 # Visualization
 The food deserts will be visualized using a heatmap of America, showcasing areas that are lacking adequate food resources.
 The predictions for optimal food pantry locations will then be demonstrated on top of the map.
+There will be additional parameters you can play around with and tweak which can alter the locations of the optimal food pantries.

 # Testing
 I will train both the clustering and optimization algorithms on 80% of the data and evaluate their performance on the remaining 20%.
 This approach will help ensure that the models can generalize well and accurately identify patterns in unseen data.
+For further quality assurance, I will strategically remove food pantries from my dataset, and see if my prediction algorithm will suggest food pantries in those locations.